WebOfTrustInfo/rwot1-sf/draft-documents/Decentralized-Public-Key-Infrastructure-CURRENT.md

 Subkey compromise or loss is less of a concern than loss or compromise of a *master key*, because verification is typically done using the current set of subkeys for an identifier.
 If a subkey is lost or compromised, the master key can simply be used to securely generate and replace the old subkey(s) in a blockchain.
 However, depending on how they are used, old subkeys might still require recovery or revocation.

-As mentioned previously, the importance of the master key implies that identifiers will be authenticated through messages signed by the *subkeys* of an identifier, and not messages signed by the *master key. *However, since those messages are typically associated with the identifier itself, they are in effect being signed by the master key (since the *master key* is directly tied to the identifier).
+As mentioned previously, the importance of the master key implies that identifiers will be authenticated through messages signed by the *subkeys* of an identifier, and not messages signed by the *master key*.
+However, since those messages are typically associated with the identifier itself, they are in effect being signed by the master key (since the *master key* is directly tied to the identifier).
 Therefore, the master key can still be used to sign and disseminate messages revoking one or more historical subkeys.

 Recovery of lost subkeys can be done using the sharding mechanisms described previously.
 Alternatively, as with the group-based recovery schemes described above, a principal can choose to designate authority over their identifier to a group.
 This group could have the ability to sign new subkeys as belonging to the identifier, as well as the ability to sign messages that indicate an old key was compromised and therefore revoked.